We believe that with hope, respect, and caring, real recovery is possible.

 Chief Technology Officer

 Paul brings over 25 years of leadership, strategy, and transformation in IT.
 As the CTO, Paul is responsible for all technology, data, security and support of BHG’s information systems.
-Prior to BHG, Paul spent most of his career in the behavioral health sector in NYC anda a short time in the education sector in Texas.
-He has implemented and managed several EHR systems, digitization of organizations and lead the implementation of HIPAA Security and HITECH programs.
+Prior to BHG, Paul spent most of his career in the behavioral health sector in NYC and a short time in the education sector in Texas.
+He has implemented and managed several EHR systems, digitization of organizations and led the implementation of HIPAA Security and HITECH programs.

 Paul holds a BS in Business Administration from the University at Buffalo and an MBA in Quantitative Analysis/Computer Information Systems from St. John’s University.

-Controller and Vice President, Finance
+Vice President, Finance

 John brings more than 25 years of Accounting and Finance expertise to BHG.
 As Vice President of Finance, John is responsible for all aspects of financial reporting, treasury management, debt compliance and external financial audits.
 He also provides strategic guidance across multiple corporate functions, including budgeting and forecasting, integration of acquisitions, and business insurance.
 Prior to joining BHG, John held various leadership positions at companies in the manufacturing, consumer products, and oil and gas industries.
 He began his career at Ernst & Young in its assurance and advisory practice.
 John is a Certified Public Accountant licensed by the State of Texas.

-Regional Vice President, Operations
+Area Vice President, Operations - Midwest

 Amanda Karistai joined the team at BHG New Orleans Westbank in 2012.
 She has held several roles within the organization and currently serves as the Regional Vice President of Operations for the Eastern Region.
 Amanda received her MSW from Tulane University and MBA from Louisiana State University, and is currently a Licensed Clinical Social Worker and Board Approved Clinical Supervisor.
 Amanda is dedicated to enhanced patient care, internal leadership development, and achieving operational excellence across the organization.

-Regional Vice President, Operations
+Area Vice President, Operations - East

 Are you ready to save lives?